 1999: Learning website design and construction (first version of site), updates on my writing and new catalogue, the official launch of Father Sky Studios (revised website still in development), and plans for an upcoming trip to New Zealand and Australia.

 1998: The completion of Daily Riches (now Magic, Miracles and Synchronicity), first engagements in Athens and Singapore, first bead classes, Parent Choice awards, fifth trip to Slovenia.

 Photos, video, and a special blog about some of the remarkable beings who have been a part of my life.

 My Enterprising Friends: Geeks on Board.
 OK, Star Trek fans, here are two photos from the 2002 and 2003 MacMania Geek cruises with some people you might recognize.

 Special Critter Friends: Special posts to honor the animals who have been a part of my life— including much-loved pets and a couple brief encounters.

 Whatever happened to 21st Century Discipline?
-How an intention for a third edition turned into The Win-Win Classroom.
+A bit of a nightmare journey that turned an intention for a third edition into The Win-Win Classroom.

 Pre-publication progress report for High School’s Not Forever from 2004-2005.